Ceningan Island Near Bali

 The sunset view from Twilight Ceningan on Ceningan Island near Bali

 After three days in Ubud, we were ready for a move.
 We had four more days in Bali, Indonesia, and pondered several options.
-In the end, Twilight Ceningan on Ceningan Island won us over by being affordable, away from the busier island of Bali, and with gorgeous ocean views.
+In the end, Twilight Ceningan on Ceningan Island won us over because it is affordable, away from the busier island of Bali, and has gorgeous ocean views.

 The fast boat from Sanur to Nusa Lembongan